FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 3. Natural Occurrence & Formation

 Gamma-decalactone naturally occurs in various fruits, including peaches, apricots, and strawberries.
 It is formed through the enzymatic degradation of fatty acids, specifically the beta-oxidation of ricinoleic acid.
-This compound is often used to enhance the "natural flavor" designation in products due to its presence in many fruits.
+This compound is often used to enhance the "natural flavor" designation in products due to its presence in nature and its ability to replicate the aroma of fresh fruits.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs